 \section{Introduction}

-As the demand for air transportation continues to increase around the world, the concept of air traffic operations has shifted to Trajectory-Based Operation (TBO).
-TBO more accurately manages an aircraft’s four-dimensional trajectory (4DT) in latitude, longitude, altitude, and time.
+As the demand for air transportation continues to increase around the world, the concept of air traffic operations has shifted to trajectory-based operation, which more accurately manages the four-dimensional trajectory of aircraft in terms of latitude, longitude, altitude, and time.
 Many studies have developed data-driven aircraft trajectory models for various downstream applications such as conflict detection and landing time prediction~\cite{liu2011probabilistic,hong2015trajectory}.

-One study on trajectory modeling suggested using a GMM to learn statistical patterns of aircraft trajectories~\cite{barratt2018learning}, while another study used a Long Short-term Memory (LSTM) network to learn aircraft trajectory patterns in the presence of various procedural constraints in airspace~\cite{shi20204}.
-Other research combined a Convolutional Neural Network (CNN) with an LSTM network to better extract spatio-temporal features in trajectories~\cite{ma2020hybrid}.
+One study suggested using a Gaussian mixture model (GMM) to learn statistical patterns of aircraft trajectories~\cite{barratt2018learning}, while another study used a long short-term memory (LSTM) network to learn aircraft trajectory patterns in the presence of various procedural constraints in airspace~\cite{shi20204}.
+Other research combined a convolutional neural network (CNN) with an LSTM network to better extract spatio-temporal features in trajectories~\cite{ma2020hybrid}.
 Recently, various efforts have been made to apply Transformer-based architectures for trajectory prediction~\cite{guo2022flightbert, guo2024flightbert++,tong2023long}.

-Due to the complex interactions between aircraft, air traffic controllers (ATCo) often manually assign specific headings, altitudes, and speeds to aircraft to ensure safe and efficient operation.
+Due to the complex interactions between aircraft, air traffic controllers (ATCs) often manually assign specific headings, altitudes, and speeds to aircraft to ensure safe and efficient operation.
 This process is known as radar vectoring and results in diverse patterns in aircraft trajectories, as shown in Figure~\ref{trajectory}.
-However, ATCo can have particular preferences regarding how to deviate aircraft from predefined flight paths, which can lead to imbalance among different trajectory patterns.
-Figure~\ref{trajectory_pattern} shows a histogram of different trajectory patterns for arriving aircraft at Inchon International Airport, South Korea, which illustrates the possibility of imbalance in the trajectory dataset.
+However, ATCs can have particular preferences regarding how to deviate aircraft from predefined flight paths, which can lead to imbalance among different trajectory patterns.
+Figure~\ref{trajectory_pattern} shows a histogram of different trajectory patterns for arriving aircraft at Inchon International Airport in South Korea, which illustrates the possibility of imbalance in the trajectory dataset.
 Such imbalance could deteriorate the performance of learning-based trajectory models and make them overfit major trajectory patterns.
 Therefore, it is beneficial to expand the dataset with synthetically generated data through dataset augmentation~\cite{yoon2023improving}.